 - CSS JS Manager.

-- Serve cache data for static content, define expiry for image, CSS, JS, fonts; this can be achieved in the .htaccess or configuration file of the server.
+- Serve cache data for static content, and define expiry for image, CSS, JS, and fonts; this can be achieved in the .htaccess or configuration file of the server.

-- The image resolution(that to be delivered) must be according to the space reserved by it.
+- The image resolution(to be loaded on the page) must be according to the space reserved.
 For example, don’t deliver an image of 1280x720px in a 320x250px block.
-This can be achieved by using mod_pagespeed or jetpack plugin content delivery.
+This can be achieved by using mod_pagespeed or jetpack plugin content delivery or asking the developer to find another solution.
 This will drastically reduce the largest contentful paint time.

 Optimize the Server for LCP

-If you’re using cloud hosting or VPS, make sure the server uses Gzip or Brotli compression while delivering the content.
-If you don’t know what it is and how to do that, contact the hosting provider.
+If you’re using cloud hosting or VPS, ensure the server uses Gzip or Brotli compression while delivering the content.
+Contact the hosting provider if you don’t know what it is and how to do that.
 Server speed is also essential to fastly paint the largest content.

 - Try to reduce the database query by using cache plugins.

-- If the website has a user base globally or hosted server and the target user country are different, use a CDN (content delivery network)
+- If the website has a user base globally or hosted server and the target user country is different, use a CDN (content delivery network)

 - And also, Use the HTTP2 connection to deliver the data parallelly.
-In this technology, all the content load parallelly not one by one, that leads to fast visibility of the LCP.
+In this technology, all the content loads parallelly not one by one, which leads to fast visibility of the LCP.
 If your website is hosted with the lightspeed server, then you should go with HTTP3.

-- Use a compression technology like GZIP or Brotli that will reduce the size of data.
+- Use a compression technology like GZIP or Brotli to reduce the data size.

-If still, you’re getting the Largest Contentful Paint, then consider upgrading the website hosting.
+If you’re still getting the Largest Contentful Paint, consider upgrading the website hosting.

-In this article, we understood what Largest Contentful Paint is and how to find elements causing LCP issues to your website.
+In this article, we understood Largest Contentful Paint and how to find elements causing LCP issues on your website.
 And also how to solve all these issues.